splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

 To send data to Splunk Observability Cloud use the Collector from the OpenTelemetry Collector Contrib repository.
 See :new-page:`https://github.com/open-telemetry/opentelemetry-collector-contrib <https://github.com/open-telemetry/opentelemetry-collector-contrib>` on GitHub for more information.

-.. note:: Make sure that the version number of OpenTelemetry Collector Contrib is the same of the latest Splunk distribution before configuring it.
+.. note:: Make sure that the version number of OpenTelemetry Collector Contrib is the same of the latest Splunk distribution before configuring the Collector.
+To check the version of the Splunk Distribution of OpenTelemetry Collector, see the :new-page:`releases <https://github.com/signalfx/splunk-otel-collector/releases>` page on GitHub.

 .. _gdi-upstream-collector: